ryanrodemoyer/git-evangelism/outline.md

 ## Merge and Rebase
 * Merging branches up or down.
-    * fast forward or not fast forward
+   * fast forward or not fast forward.
+* Rebase
+   * Rebase a feature branch.
+   * Pull and rebase.
 * Squashing
    * soft reset
    * hard reset
    * interactive rebase
 * When to use which

 ## Issues Management